 }

-In the case of the ESP32, the library is called ‘mDNS’ instead of ‘ESP8266mDNS’.
+In the case of the ESP32, the library is simply called ‘mDNS’ instead of ‘ESP8266mDNS’.

-The implementation of the library is very interesting.
+The library implementation is very interesting.
 Take a look if you want to learn more about the mDNS protocol.

-Following the philosophy we are having in these tutorials, we are going to simplify the code by dividing it.
+Following the philosophy we have been using in these tutorials, we will simplify the code by dividing it.
 To the files we already had, ‘config.h’ and ‘ESP_Utils.hpp’, we add a file called ‘ESP_Utils_mDNS.hpp’.

 #include <ESP8266WiFi.h>